microsoft/vscode-docs/docs/languages/powershell.md

 The PowerShell extension uses the built-in debugging interface of VS Code to allow for debugging of PowerShell scripts and modules.
 You can learn more about [VS Code debugging](/docs/editor/debugging.md) here.

-### Hey, Scripting Guy blog
+### Hey, Scripting Guy! blog

 ![HSG](images/powershell/HSGavatar.png)

-For more information on debugging, check out the "Hey, Scripting Guy" two-part blog post series written by [@keithHill](https://twitter.com/r_keith_hill) on debugging with the PowerShell extension:
+For more information on debugging, check out the "Hey, Scripting Guy!" two-part blog post series written by [@keithHill](https://twitter.com/r_keith_hill) on debugging with the PowerShell extension:

 [Debugging PowerShell script in Visual Studio Code – Part 1](https://blogs.technet.microsoft.com/heyscriptingguy/2017/02/06/debugging-powershell-script-in-visual-studio-code-part-1/)